IACAT 2021: Call for papers is now open!

 Paper on the benefits of fixed item parameter calibration published

-In cooperation with Dr. Lale Khorramdel and Dr. Kentaro Yamamoto of the Educational Testing Service in Princeton, NJ, USA, Christoph König and Andreas Frey investigated the benefits of fixed item parameter calibration (FIPC) for small-sample situations in large-scale assessments.
+In cooperation with Dr. Lale Khorramdel and Dr. Kentaro Yamamoto of the Educational Testing Service in Princeton, NJ, USA, Dr. Christoph König and Prof. Dr. Andreas Frey investigated the benefits of fixed item parameter calibration (FIPC) for small-sample situations in large-scale assessments.
 In this study, recently published in Educational Measurement: Issues and Practice, they found that applying FIPC to PISA’s field trial data considerably reduced the sample size requirements for an accurate item calibration.
 This is beneficial for the flexibility of large-scale assessments, because a greater proportion of the field trial sample can be used to test novel features regarding their feasibility for the PISA main surveys.
 Consequently, it is easier for large-scale assessments to keep up with current developments in the field of psychometrics and to meet stakeholders’ needs while, at the same time, keeping costs reasonable.

 The paper is available here:

 König, C., Khorramdel, L., Yamamoto, K., & Frey, A. (2020).
 The Benefits of Fixed Item Calibration for Parameter Accuracy in Small Sample Situations in Large-Scale Assessments.
 Educational Measurement: Issues and Practice.
 Advance Online Publication. https://doi.org/10.1111/emip.12381

 Two chapters with participation of Prof. Dr. Andreas Frey published